zivlakmilos/magicbook/README.md

 }
 ```

-If you are not using the `permalink` setting, your glob structure will determine the output path in the build folder.
-If your glob uses wildcards, the folders will be preserved in the build folder.
-Also note that the build process will **remove leading numbers, dashes and underscores from folders and filenames**.
+If you are **not** using the `permalink` setting, your glob structure will determine the output path in the build folder.
+If your glob uses wildcards `*`, the folders will be preserved in the build folder.

-As an example, consider the following folder structure.
+If you are using this approach, you can use numbers in folders and filenames to order your files, as the build process will **remove leading numbers, dashes and underscores from folders and filenames**.
+Take the following files:

 ```
 contents/